Environmental Quality Incentives Program (EQIP)

 EQIP applications will be ranked based on a number of factors, including the environmental benefits and cost effectiveness of the proposal.

 The EQIP application is based on assistance and decisions reached with producers during the conservation planning process.
 EQIP applications are prioritized for funding using state, national and locally developed ranking criteria that consider cost-effectiveness, resources to be treated, meeting national EQIP priorities, compliance with federal, state or tribal environmental regulations or reducing the need for future regulations and, to a degree, the location of the contract.
 Funded EQIP applications result in a contract which lists the practices to be applied along with an application schedule and federal funds committed.
 Payment rate caps will be used to insure that contract payments are not higher than program rules allow.
 Conservation practices applied with EQIP funds are to be maintained for the service life of the practice, which may be longer than the term of the EQIP contract.
-The minimum contract length is one year after the implementation of the last scheduled practice.
-All contracts have a maximum contract length of ten years.
+The minimum contract length is the last day of the month of the last scheduled practice.
+Contracts can now be less than one year, if applicable, and have a maximum contract length of ten years.
 Implemented practices are subject to NRCS technical standards.
 Farmers may elect to use NRCS or a Technical Service Provider for EQIP technical assistance.
+Conservation practices started prior to written contract approval will result in the ineligibility of that practice for EQIP financial assistance.

-Applications for EQIP are accepted on a continuous basis. however, states have a cutoff date for batching and ranking applications as funding allows.
-South Carolina's cutoff date for applications is December 19, 2014.
+Applications for EQIP are accepted on a continuous basis.
+However, states have a cutoff date for batching and ranking applications as funding allows.
+The South Carolina cutoff date for FY-2016 is November 20, 2015.

 EQIP Initiatives in South Carolina